Virtual Machines Licensing FAQ

 More information is available at the site for Microsoft Product Use Rights.

 - Can a Visual Studio subscriber run the software licensed under MSDN on Azure Virtual Machines?

 Yes, any current Visual Studio subscriber who has activated their subscription may run most of the software licensed under MSDN on Azure Virtual Machines, providing greater flexibility for developing and testing their applications.

 This cloud use right applies to all software included in the MSDN subscription except Windows client and Windows Server.
-Visual Studio subscribers can run Windows Server on Azure Virtual Machines, but since this is not included as part of the cloud use rights, subscribers will be charged at the rate of Windows Server Virtual Machines.
-Visual Studio subscriber can only run Windows client Virtual Machines within the Azure MSDN benefit subscription or the MSDN Dev and Test Pay-As-You-Go subscription.
+Visual Studio subscribers can run Windows Server on Azure Virtual Machines, but as this is not included as part of the cloud use rights, subscribers will be charged at the rate of Windows Server Virtual Machines.
+Visual Studio subscribers can only run Windows client Virtual Machines within the Azure MSDN benefit subscription or the MSDN Dev and Test Pay-as-you-go subscription.
 Please consult the Visual Studio and MSDN licensing white paper for additional details on cloud use rights.

-In addition to this new use right for Visual Studio subscriber, we updated the Azure MSDN benefit to provide MSDN subscribers a monthly credit to use toward Azure services and reduced rates for running Windows Server Virtual Machines.
+In addition to this new use right for Visual Studio subscribers, we updated the Azure MSDN benefit to provide MSDN subscribers with a monthly credit to use towards Azure services and reduced rates for running Windows Server Virtual Machines.